POSIT: Promotion of Semantic Item Tail via Adversarial Learning

 \section{Related Work}

-Adversarial machine learning has recently been gaining popularity \cite{biggio2018wild, 2022_CVPR, DBLP:journals/corr/abs-1812-04948} in the literature.
-More recently, an instance level weight based adversary was proposed in \cite{arl} the context of supervised learning and was further studied in the context of recommender systems \cite{adv_friend}.
-The work in \cite{adv_friend} improves the model performance on users where baseline models had difficulty.
-Further, there have been other robust optimization approaches \cite{10.1145/3485447.3512255} to improve the recommender system from a user performance perspective.
-However, to the best of our knowledge, our work constitutes a first attempt to study adversarial machine learning problem from an item side on recommender system.
+Adversarial machine learning has recently gained popularity \cite{biggio2018wild, 2022_CVPR, DBLP:journals/corr/abs-1812-04948} in the literature.
+Some of these works, such as \cite{DBLP:journals/corr/abs-1808-03908}, have explored the security aspects of recommendation systems.
+Unlike these studies, our research focuses on improving key metrics without factoring in potential attacks.
+More recently, an instance-level weight-based adversary was proposed in \cite{arl} the context of supervised learning and was further studied in the context of recommender systems \cite{adv_friend}.
+The work in \cite{adv_friend} improves model performance in users where the baseline models had difficulty.
+In addition, there have been other robust optimization approaches \cite{10.1145/3485447.3512255} to improve the recommender system from a user performance perspective.
+However, to the best of our knowledge, our work constitutes a first attempt to study an adversarial machine learning problem from the item side on the recommender system.

 Popularity bias is a popular topic in the recommender systems literature.
-There have been previous works on handling popularity bias \cite{IPW,adomavicius2009toward,rockafellar2000optimization}.
-Many of these approaches require identifying apriori which items are in the ``long tail" and which ones are in the short-tail of recommendation.
-Their manual design process is difficult to address the popularity bias problem in a systematic manner.
-Compared to those approaches, we do not need to apriori identify which items are in the long tail versus short tail.
-We compare two competitive baselines in this category including IPW~\cite{IPW} and CVaR~\cite{rockafellar2000optimization} in Figure~\ref{fig:visualize_weight} and experiments.
+There have been existing works on handling popularity bias \cite{IPW,adomavicius2009toward,rockafellar2000optimization}.
+Many of these approaches require identifying a priori which items are in the ``long tail" and which ones are in the short tail of recommendation.
+It is difficult for their manual design process to address the popularity bias problem in a systematic way.
+Compared to those approaches, we do not need to a priori identify which items are in the long-tail versus short-tail category.
+We compare two competitive baselines in this category, including IPW~\cite{IPW} and CVaR~\cite{rockafellar2000optimization} in Figure~\ref{fig:visualize_weight} and experiments.
 The results show our significant improvement in addressing the popularity bias problem.